oubino/locpix_points/labnotes.md

 ### ToDo

 SEMORE

+- Double check that features not being calculated
+- Commit the current changes under sensible commits for each change
+- Regenerate data but lots of it
+- Train with bigger network

+- Need to regenerate data as is not in correct form with labels for iso etc.
     - Task 1: Dataset of pure fibrils vs pure random vs pure other (/w or /wo noise) therefore have per FOV label
     - Task 2: If successfully complete the above then, dataset of fibril + random vs fibril + iso vs random + iso
     - Task 3: Datasets with all three present but in different ratios

-    - Make sensible decision about where to store semore data generation code and tma data generation code considering new data going to be generating as well - probably all on onedrive under data/semore; data/tma_genetec; data/tma_piccolo note that should have code used to help located here as well to find it easier in future
-    - Move the semore data generation into locpix points with appopriate ackonwledgment of where code comes from (check license)
-    - Visualise the simulated data using visualise script
+- Trial training again

+    - Write a .sh script that runs k-fold learning on the dataset but note that
+        - check config files
+        - run with random then stop and run without random
-    - Write a .sh script that runs k-fold learning on the dataset but note that it shouldn't calculate cluster features in order to validate the network without them - double check files to check hasn't done this
+        - it shouldn't calculate cluster features in order to validate the network without them - double check files to check hasn't done this
+        - commit changes
+        - need to modfiy code such that if cluster_feat/loc_feat is null or length is zero then deals with this - this should be done now just add a note to the commmt

 Apply PointNet
     - Improve network - ensure PointNet conv correctly implemented